-Nine months after Russia's invasion of Ukraine on 24 February 2022, more than 7.8 million refugees from Ukraine have been recorded across Europe.
+Since Russia's invasion of Ukraine on 24 February 2022, more than 8.1 million refugees from Ukraine have been recorded across Europe.
 This mass exodus of people is one the fastest forced displacement crises in history and the largest since the Second World War.

-As of 8 November 2022, millions of refugees from Ukraine have crossed borders into neighbouring countries, with Poland hosting the most people (1.5 million).3
+As of 28 February 2023, millions of refugees from Ukraine have crossed borders into neighbouring countries, with Poland hosting the most people (1.6 million).

-Many other refugees have moved on to western and southern European countries, including Germany, Spain, the UK, France, Austria, and the Netherlands.
+Many other refugees have moved on to western and southern European countries, including Germany, Spain, the UK, France, and the Netherlands.
 Recorded refugee numbers ebb and flow as people return to Ukraine either permanently or temporarily to reunite with family, pick up supplies, or because they perceive their home to be safe.

-The table below shows the top 15 locations in Europe where refugees from Ukraine have been recorded:5
+The table below shows the top 15 locations in Europe where refugees from Ukraine have been recorded: